Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

-In Scenario 5, we simulated an attack from a distance to hide the physical presence of the adversary.
+\ndssparagraph{Scenario 5} In Scenario 5, we simulated an attack from a distance to hide the physical presence of the adversary.
 The victim was charging close to a large intersection and the adversary was located on the opposite side of the intersection.
-This setting can, for example, be used to target an EV fleet at a commercial site/depot with CCTV surveillance. \\\\ The real-world evaluation was performed with the same equipment used for the laboratory experiments.
+This setting can, for example, be used to target an EV fleet at a commercial site/depot with CCTV surveillance.

+The real-world evaluation was performed with the same equipment used for the laboratory experiments.
 However, the amplifier was powered from an Uninterruptible Power Supply (UPS) and a bench power source.
 The setup used is depicted in Figure~\ref{fig:real_world_setup}.
 This research prototype cost less than \$1,000 and is easily contained in the vehicle.
-Although we have no doubt that a suitable attack system could be assembled at far lower cost and with good portability to be carried in a rucksack.
+However, we later achieved a smaller, lighter setup by exchanging the UPS and bench power source with a small USB power bank and a step-up converter.
+The capacity of the battery (10~Ah) was sufficient to run the attacking hardware for more than 10 hours and could easily be carried in a rucksack or mounted on a drone.
+We are confident that further optimizations could be applied for size and cost that would allow an adversary to plant the device in a remote location and continuously disrupt an entire area.
 Depending on the tested scenario, the antenna was either placed within the attacking vehicle, mounted on the bodywork, or positioned on the ground immediately next to it.